-On a regular basis Olschofka gives master classes at renowned institutions such as Yale University, Eastman School of Music, Temple University, New York University, Florida International University, Arizona State University, University of California Los Angeles, Seoul National University, Ewha Womans University, Korea, National Taiwan Normal University, Academy of Music and Theater Rostock, Germany, Society for Electro Acoustic Music in Sweden (SEAMS), Stockholm, Universidad de Sao Paulo, Brazil, Universidad de Santiago, Chile, and Universidad Nacional Autónoma de México (UNAM), Mexico.
+Olschofka has given master classes at renowned institutions such as Yale University, Eastman School of Music, Temple University, New York University, Arizona State University, China Conservatory, Renmin University, Seoul National University, Ewha Womans University, National Taiwan Normal University, Academy of Music and Theater Rostock, Universidad de Sao Paulo, Universidad de Santiago and Universidad Nacional Autónoma de México.

-Aside from his active performing and teaching career, Olschofka serves as an adjudicator on various juries of national and international competitions such as the Concurso Nacional de Violin "Hermilo Novelo" in Mexico, the International Queen Sophie Charlotte Violin Competition, and the International Max Bruch Violin Competition Cologne in Germany.
+Aside from his active performing and teaching career, Olschofka serves as an adjudicator on various juries of national and international competitions such as the National Violin Competition Hermilo Novelo in Mexico, International Queen Sophie Charlotte Violin Competition and International Max Bruch Violin Competition Cologne in Germany.